IMechanized/ConstructionBidHub/VERCEL_CHECKLIST.md

 - ✅ Fixed ES Module issues in entrypoint.js
   - Changed CommonJS `require()` to ES Module imports
   - Moved all imports to the top of the file
+- ✅ Fixed database schema errors in entrypoint.js
+  - Made columns optional to accommodate differences in database schema
+  - Removed references to missing columns that caused SQL errors

 ## Required Environment Variables
 Before deploying to Vercel, make sure to set these environment variables in the Vercel project settings: